Deuil–Montmagny station

 Deuil–Montmagny station is a railway station in Deuil-la-Barre, France, that also serves Montmagny.
 It is situated on the Épinay-Villetaneuse–Le Tréport-Mers railway, between Gare d'Épinay-Villetaneuse and Gare de Persan-Beaumont.
 It is served by Transilien trains from Paris-Nord to Persan-Beaumont and to Luzarches.
-The daily number of passengers was between 2,500 and 7,500 in 2002.
+The annual number of passengers was 3,353,751 in 2024.
 The station has 145 free parking spaces.
 The station was opened in 1877, when the Épinay-Villetaneuse – Persan-Beaumont section of the Épinay-Villetaneuse–Le Tréport-Mers railway was opened by the Compagnie des chemins de fer du Nord.